sericaia/react-msf-presentation/slides/lifecycle.md

 React keeps track of each component instance

-#### `componentWillReceiveProps`
+<p class="lifecycle-header">componentWillReceiveProps</p>

-Invoked when a component instance is updated with new props.
-It's not invoked for the initial `render`, you can mutate the state without triggering another render
+* Invoked when a component instance is updated with new props
+* Not invoked in the initial `render`

+Note: you can mutate the state without triggering another render

-#### `shouldComponentUpdate`
+<p class="lifecycle-header">shouldComponentUpdate</p>

+* Before re-rendering a component instance
+* Should the component render or not?

-Invoked before re-rendering a component instance - either because it was updated or because the state was mutated with `setState`.
-With this method, you can decide whether it should render or not
+Note: 1- either because it was updated or because the state was mutated with `setState`.

-#### `componentWillUpdate`
+<p class="lifecycle-header">componentWillUpdate</p>

+* Immediately before re-rendering
-Invoked immediately before re-rendering.
-The state cannot be mutated using `setState` in this method
+* The state cannot be mutated using `setState` in this method

-#### `componentDidUpdate`
+<p class="lifecycle-header">componentDidUpdate</p>

-Invoked immediately after the component was re-rendered and the DOM reflects the new view
+* Immediately after the component was re-rendered and the DOM reflects the new view

 ### Unmounting

-#### `componentWillUnmount`
+<p class="lifecycle-header">componentWillUnmount</p>

-Invoked immediately before a component instance is unmounted from the DOM. very useful to do some cleanup in your component, like cleaning timers, or cancelling async operations.
+* Immediately before a component instance is unmounted from the DOM.
+* Useful to cleanup

+Note: 2 - like cleaning timers, or cancel async operations.

 ## Server vs Client